Texas school shooting death toll rises to 21

-The death toll from the shooting at a Texas elementary school has risen to 18 children and three adults, a state senator said.
+The death toll from the shooting at a Texas elementary school has risen to 19 children and two adults, a state senator said.

 Sen. Roland Gutierrez said he was briefed by state police on the latest fatalities at Robb Elementary School in Uvalde, a heavily Latino community about 135 kilometres west of San Antonio.